 This policy sets out how the Trust will identify and report safeguarding concerns for children and adults.

-The Trust will work with others as part of the Manchester Safeguarding Partnership (MSP) to safeguard and promote the welfare of adults, children, young people and their families.
+The Trust will work with others as part of the Manchester Safeguarding Partnership (MSP) to safeguard and promote the welfare of adults, children, young people, and their families.

 This policy applies to adults, children and young people that live in, or visit, our properties and use our services.

-The Trust expects all employees, volunteers and contractors working on our behalf to be able to identify report and act on safeguarding concerns.
+The Trust expects all employees, volunteers and contractors working on our behalf to be able to identify, report and act on safeguarding concerns.

 Staff Responsibilities